 IP address or hostname

 (Required) Enter the IP address (IPv4 or IPv6) or fully-qualified domain name (FQDN) of the device you would like to monitor.

 Select the checkbox to enable TLS verification on this monitor.
 NS1 recommends keeping this option disabled if the monitor is failing due to a certificate error, such as an expired certificate for which you do not want this to be used as a failure condition.

 (Required) If you are monitoring an HTTP server, set the TCP port to 80.
 For an HTTPS server, set the TCP port to 443.

-Once complete, click Save Changes.
+Once complete, click Save probe.
 The new TCP monitor appears in your list of monitors used.

-To complete the setup process, you must connect the monitor to an answer in order to automatically change the “up” metadata to reflect the status of the monitor.
-That is, when the tested host meets the "up" conditions, it will change the metadata to up=true.
+To complete the setup process, you must connect the monitor to an answer to automatically change the “up” metadata to reflect the monitor's status.
+When the tested host meets the "up" conditions, it will change the metadata to up=true.
 If the tested host does not meet the "up" conditions, the metadata is automatically changed to up=false.

 Under DNS > Zones, navigate to the zone and record upon which you want to attach the monitor.
 Then click into the record to view associated answers.